-Educational Attainment Abbreviations
+Educational Attainment Abbreviations:

 Short-term or Moderate-term training (ST OJT or MT OJT) - basic tasks and skills are learned through a period of on-the-job training.
 A high school diploma may be required.

 Long-term training (LT OJT) - a high school diploma and at least one year of on-the-job training or an apprenticeship.

 Related work experience (WK EXP) - a high school diploma and training gained through hands-on work in a similar occupation.

 Postsecondary training (PS or PS+) - training is gained through a postsecondary training program.
 Some period of related work experience may be required.

 Associate Degree (AD or AD+) - degree completed after two years of full-time schooling beyond high school.
 Some period of related work experience may be required.

-Bacheor's Degree (BD or BD+) - degree completed after four years of full-time schooling beyond high school.
+Master's Degree (MD or MD+) - degree completed after two years of full-time schooling beyond a bachelor's degree.
 Some period of related work experience may be required.

-Master's Degree (MD or MD+) - degree completed after two years of full-time schooling beyond a bacheor's degree.
-Some period of related work experience may be required.
-Doctoral (PhD) or First Professional Degree (PROF) - degree programs requiring 3-6 years of education at the college or university level beyond a four-year bachelor's degree.
+Doctoral (PhD) or First Professional Degree (PROF) - degree programs requiring 3-6 years of education at the college or university level beyond a four-year bachelor's degree